dgraph-io/dgraph/wiki/content/query-language/index.md

 ```

 ## Aggregation
 Aggregation functions that are supported are `min, max, sum, avg`.
-While min and max operate on all scalar-values, sum and avg can operate only on `int and float` types.
+While min and max operate on all scalar-values, sum and avg can operate only on `int and float` values.
+These functions can only be applied on variables.
 Aggregation does not depend on the index.
-All the aggregation results are attached one level above in the result.

-{{% notice "note" %}}We support aggregation on scalar type only.{{% /notice %}}
+{{% notice "note" %}}We support aggregation on scalar value variables only.{{% /notice %}}

 ### Min